 Elia‘s professional credentials include being nominated as an AV-rated attorney, an honor bestowed on less than 5% of women lawyers.
 As an AV-rated attorney, Elia was selected for the inaugural edition of the Martindale-Hubbell® Bar Register of Preeminent Women Lawyers™ – an organization created exclusively for women attorneys who have received the highest possible peer rating in both legal ability and ethical standards.

 Recognized by Chambers USA as a 2017 Women in Law Future Leader Gender Diversity Award winner, Elia is involved in monitoring legal trends and proposed laws that have a direct impact or effect on her clients.
 Elia actively promotes diversity and the inclusion of women and Hispanics in the legal professions through various professional organizations.
-She is a member of the Hispanic National Bar Association (HNBA), where she currently is one of fifty members selected nationally to participate in the HNBA/Associate of Corporate Counsel Executive Leadership Program and is a Vice-Chairman.
-Elia is also a past-president of the Hispanic Lawyers of Louisiana.
+She is a member of the Hispanic National Bar Association (HNBA), where she currently holds the title of National President and is one of fifty members selected nationally to participate in the HNBA/Associate of Corporate Counsel Executive Leadership Program.
+Elia moves into the presidential position after spending the past year as President-Elect and previous years in a variety of leadership positions with the organization.
+Her involvement with the HNBA came after her role as a past-president of the Hispanic Lawyers of Louisiana.
+In 2017, Elia was appointed to the United States Senate Republican Task Force on the Hispanic Affairs Advisor Committee.
 These positions of honor allow her access to legal trends and proposed laws that directly impact or affect the local Hispanic community.
-Her professional engagements also include a variety of presentations on effectively communicating with corporate counsel, diversity seminars, leading round-table discussions at several in-house corporate meetings, serving as a diversity facilitator for the Louisiana State Bar Association, participating in the Louisiana State Bar Association’s diversity and inclusion video, and presenting continuing legal education throughout the state.
+Her professional engagements include a variety of presentations on effectively communicating with corporate counsel, diversity seminars, leading round-table discussions at several in-house corporate meetings, serving as a diversity facilitator for the Louisiana State Bar Association, participating in the Louisiana State Bar Association’s diversity and inclusion video, and presenting continuing legal education throughout the state.

 Elia also serves on the Board of Directors of the ASI Federal Credit Union, which facilitates loans of all sizes for transportation, home-ownership, business development, and education as well as international microloans in partnership with Kiva, a non-profit connecting individual investors with microfinance institutions.